 The Assembly is Not...

-3. A system of belief - such as a particular "faith system," or the religious creed that is espoused by a group, such as the Catholic Church, Baptist Church, Latter Day Saints of the Church of Jesus Christ of Latter Day Saints, Jehovah's Witnesses, African Methodist Episcopalians, etc.
+A system of belief - such as a particular "faith system," or the religious creed that is espoused by a group, such as the Catholic Church, Baptist Church, the Church of Jesus Christ of Latter Day Saints, Jehovah's Witnesses, African Methodist Episcopalians, etc.

 The Assembly is...

-1. The body of Yahushua - Opened for general membership on the day of Pentecost, in the year that Yahushua was hung on a tree, it has continued unchanged in doctrine and practices since then.
-It is built on the foundation of the Apostles and Prophets with Yahushua Himself being the chief cornerstone.
+The body of Yahushua - Opened for general membership on the day of Pentecost, in the year that Yahushua was impaled on a tree, it has continued unchanged in doctrine and practices since then.
+It is built on the foundation of the Delegates and Prophets with Yahushua Himself being the chief cornerstone.
 These things cannot change.
 The only change that has occurred has been in the number of incarnate members at any given moment.
-Yahushua (erroneously called Jesus) the Mashiach (Messiah, Anointed, or Christ), the same today, yesterday, and forever.
+Yahushua (erroneously called Jesus) the Anointed (Mashiach or Christ), the same today, yesterday, and forever.

 The true Assembly of Yahushua, or what ever other scripturally accurate name you may desire to call it, is comprised of those who are in obedience to Him and have satisfied those conditions stated in scripture for inclusion in His body.
 Yahushua said that His mother, brothers, sisters are those who do the will of His Father.